Part II. Requirements for Licensure

 18VAC30-21-80.
 Qualifications for licensure by endorsement.

-A. An applicant for licensure in audiology or speech-language pathology who has been licensed in another United States jurisdiction shall apply for licensure in Virginia in accordance with application requirements in 18VAC30-21-50 and shall submit documentation of:
+A. An applicant for licensure in audiology or speech-language pathology who has been licensed in another United States jurisdiction may apply for licensure in Virginia in accordance with application requirements in 18VAC30-21-50 and shall submit documentation of current active and unrestricted licensure in another United States jurisdiction and either:

 B. The board may refuse to issue a license to any applicant who has been determined to have committed an act in violation of 18VAC30-21-160.